rouloct/Baseball-Pitch-Simulation/README.md

 I did not have the sufficient spin data to simulate this in Unity, so I ended up stumbling on a solution using a method I learned from Intro to Numerical Analysis, known as iterative approximation.
 Since I knew where the ball's true ending location, I first calculated the ball's ending location using the data provided.
 I took the vector difference between these two locations, then added that vector to the ball's initial acceleration.
 When I calculated the ball's ending location using this modified acceleration, the ball's new ending location was slightly closer to its true ending location.

-I repeated adding the vector difference to the ball's initial acceleration and re-calcuating its ending location, around a total of 500 times, until the ball's ending location was within millimeters of its true ending location.
+I repeatedly added the vector difference to the ball's initial acceleration and re-calcuating its ending location, around a total of 500 times, until the ball's ending location was within millimeters of its true ending location.
 This new calculation of acceleration results in a pretty close approximation of the ball's actual trajectory.

 ## Running the program